ckeditor/ckeditor5/packages/ckeditor5-utils/docs/framework/guides/deep-dive/observables.md

 Observables can also [decorate their methods](#decorating-object-methods) which makes it possible to control their execution using event listeners, giving external code some control over their behavior.

 <info-box>
-	Since observables are just another layer on top of event {@link module:utils/emittermixin~EmitterMixin emitters}, go and check out the {@link framework/guides/deep-dive/event-system deep dive into event system} guide to learn more about the advanced usage of events with some additional examples.
+	Since the observables are just another layer on top of the event {@link module:utils/emittermixin~EmitterMixin emitters}, check out the {@link framework/guides/deep-dive/event-system event system deep dive guide} to learn more about the advanced usage of events with some additional examples.
 </info-box>

 ## Making properties observable